 What is this about?

-We will dive in the tasks that will help you to identify and get to know your target audience.
-This will help you to structure your website plan based entirely on your business goals that match your audience needs.
+We will dive in the tasks that will help you to get to know your target audience.
+This will help you to structure your website based entirely on your business goals matching your audience needs.

-If you don’t have an audience yet, then this will help you to understand who could be part of your audience and how to find out what you need to focus on to get their attention.
+If you don’t have an audience yet, then this will help you to understand who could be part of your audience and what you need to focus on to get their attention.

 This exercise will help you to answer questions like: